 A copy of the health assessment should be provided to the patient.

 The Commonwealth Department of Health provides more information about the MBS Refugee Health Assessments for refugees and other humanitarian entrants into Australia.

 Metro South Health have developed videos in multiple languages about informed consent so that patients clearly understand the health problem and agree to what the health worker is going to do.
 View the videos here.

 Some people who arrive as refugees, arrive with a health undertaking and must seek further care for their health issue soon after arrival as a condition of their visa (e.g. for TB and HIV positive patients).
 The settlement agency usually arranges the linkage with the health service required.

 Other people arrive with a health alert.
 These patients were identified as having a health issue requiring medical care soon after arrival in Australia and the settlement agency is asked to facilitate this.
-More information about these issues is available from the Department of Immigration and Border Protection Red and General Health Alert Fact Sheets.
+More information is available from the Department of Home Affairs Red and General Health Alert Fact Sheets.